cratonoid/Elevator_Project/README.md

 ✅ Collected data of the time taken by each lift to reach each floor in different scenarios

+✅ We collected datas of each elevator going to all the different floors in different circumstances like when the lift has a long queue in the morning or people rushing in after the lunch hour .

+✅ Also took different readings for each elevator to complete one cycle in all different situations.

-✅ Then processed the data to find average time taken by the lifts to reach each certain floors
+✅ Then processed the data to find average time taken by the lifts to reach each certain floors and also the average time taken to complete one cycle .

 ✅ Along with the average timings of each lift we consider the queue size in front of each elevator and average capacity of a lift to calculate which elevator is the     most efficient to reach a certain floor.